 IFERROR Examples in VBA

-You can also use the IFERROR function in VBA.
-Type:
+You can also use VBA to create a formula containing the IFERROR Function: